A possibility-theoretic solution to Basu's Bayesian--frequentist via media: Likelihood and inference

+The same conclusion holds true for any data-dependent probability measure, not just that in \eqref{eq:lik.normal}, including any Bayes posterior or fiducial distribution. \end{fct}

+In words, the false confidence theorem states that there are false hypotheses to which the artificially additive posterior $\bar L_X(\cdot)$ tends to assign high probability; this creates a risk of systematically misleading conclusions and raises doubts about the reliability of inference.
+This is my justification for the claim made in the second bullet point in Section~\ref{S:evolve} above: the likelihood (data + model) alone can't reliably support genuine data-dependent {\em probabilities} and the associated probabilistic inference.

-To be clear, the above issues are unrelated to the choice of dominating measure: one can't sidestep the difficulties raised by the false confidence theorem by simply weighting the likelihood by a default prior density/mass function before normalization.
-The point, again, is that a hypothesis's size has no direct bearing on its compatibility with the data.
-Its size would be relevant only if the scientist or data analyst {\em believes} that it is, i.e., if he's willing to introduce a genuine prior distribution into the model.
-So, if the prior probabilities are real and part of the posited model, then the differential element is meaningful and there's no false confidence.
-If the prior probabilities are default/artificial, then there are no guarantees: {\em [Bayes's formula] does not create real probabilities from hypothetical probabilities} \citep[][p.~249]{fraser.copss}.
+To be clear, the above issues are unrelated to the choice of dominating measure: one can't sidestep the difficulties raised by the false confidence theorem by introducing a default prior density/mass function before normalization.
+The point, again, is that a hypothesis's size has no direct bearing on its compatibility with the data, and yet it's relevant to any Lebesgue integral.
+A hypothesis's size is relevant only if the data analyst {\em believes} that it is, i.e., if he's willing to introduce a genuine prior distribution that connects size to credence.
+That is, if the prior probabilities are real and part of the posited model, then the differential element is meaningful and there's no false confidence.
+If the prior probabilities are artificial, then there are no guarantees: {\em [Bayes's formula] does not create real probabilities from hypothetical probabilities} \citep[][p.~249]{fraser.copss}.